-It might sound tempting, but the reality is that no one, not even a desperate prince, is going to give you money for nothing.
-PhishTank, a collaborative clearing house for information about phishing on the internet operated by OpenDNS, had registered 1,198,703 verified phishing sites at the time of writing, of which 12,143 were still active.
+It might sound tempting, but the reality is that no one, not even a desperate prince, will give you money for nothing.
+PhishTank, a collaborative clearinghouse for information about phishing on the internet operated by OpenDNS, had registered 1,198,703 verified phishing sites at the time of writing, of which 12,143 were still active.

 Far from the real deal

 Increased public awareness means that phishers have to resort to subtlety.
-The US Internal Revenue Service (IRS) is posting advisories to its website warning American taxpayers that scammers, passing themselves off as the IRS were hooking recipients with phony tax cuts and rebates.
+For example, the US Internal Revenue Service (IRS) is posting advisories on its website warning American taxpayers that scammers are passing themselves off as the IRS was hooking recipients with phony tax cuts and rebates.

 IRS Commissioner Doug Shulman called it "a disgraceful effort by scam artists to take advantage of people by giving them false hopes of a nonexistent refund."

-Its UK equivalent, HMRC, maintains an extensive list of spoofed email addresses frequently used by phishing operatives making similar claims over here, with such likely candidates as service@, secure@ and email@example.com all in circulation – and all fraudulent.
+Its UK equivalent, HMRC, maintains an extensive list of spoofed email addresses frequently used by phishing operatives making similar claims, with such likely candidates as service@, secure@, and email@example.com all in circulation – and all fraudulent.
 Bookmark HMRC's webpage listing addresses used by scammers, and check that any addresses that you might receive future emails from HMRC don't appear on its updated list.

-Phishers often go to great lengths to make their emails look like the real deal.
-Don't be fooled into thinking that just because an email includes logos from HMRC, your bank or PayPal that it's been anywhere near those organisations' servers.
+Phishers often go to great lengths to make their emails look authentic.
+Don't be fooled into thinking that it's been anywhere near those organizations' servers just because an email includes logos from HMRC, your bank, or PayPal.

 Watch out for clues, like spelling mistakes or grammatical errors, that would less likely be made by a native speaker, as these too could indicate that the message might have originated from overseas.

 Be wary of emails that are too familiar (tax authorities and credit card companies are unlikely to open an email with 'Greetings' or sign off with 'God bless') or ask for too much information.